openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Initial Setup
 ~~~~~~~~~~~~~

-If you plan to provision Puppet master on hardware, you need to make sure you can boot your server from an ISO.
+If you plan to provision the Puppet master on hardware, you need to make sure you can boot your server from an ISO.

 For VirtualBox, follow these steps to create virtual hardware: